monoamine11231/MeowPDF/README.md

 ## Why?
 There are multiple in-terminal PDF viewers for the Kitty terminal but the main problem is that the end-user can interact only by viewing one page at a time.
 The user may have the need to zoom in and out of the PDF document to view details in the document.
 Another problem is viewing continuous content which is split between multiple pages.
 Therefore it was decided to develop such PDF viewer which can operates in the same way as a classical GUI PDF viewer but which can additionally be controlled by powerful Vim-like keybindings.

-> [!WARNING]
-> This project is currently under it's early development state; there can be many bugs and problems.
-The codebase is weak and going to be upgraded in the near future to minimize dependencies and possible bugs.

 <hr/>

 ## Table of Contents